kubevela/kubevela/docs/en/end-user/scopes/advanced-rollout.md

           - replicas: 50%
         targetSize: 5
     ```
-    Use can check the status of the ApplicationRollout and wait for the rollout to complete.
+    User can check the status of the ApplicationRollout and wait for the rollout to complete.

 3. User can continue to modify the application image tag and apply.This will generate new AppRevision `test-rolling-v2`
     ```yaml